netblue30/firejail/README.md

 `````
       --x11=block
               Blacklist  /tmp/.X11-unix  directory,  ${HOME}/.Xauthority  and  file
-              specified in ${XAUTHORITY} enviroment variable.
+              specified in ${XAUTHORITY} environment variable.
 Remove  DISPLAY  and
-              XAUTHORITY  enviroment  variables.
+              XAUTHORITY  environment  variables.
 Stop  with  error message if X11
               abstract socket will be accessible in jail.

       --put=name|pid src-filename dest-filename